 The Australian Animal Welfare Standards and Guidelines for the Land Transport of Livestock are being regulated into law by State and Territory governments.

 Paraway complies with jurisdictional laws and animal welfare standards as they apply to our operations.

 Paraway's approach to animal welfare framed within the Five Freedoms as the minimum standard.
 The specific focus areas include nutrition and water, housing and shelter, genetics, monitoring and treating illness, animal behaviour, confinement, and welfare at slaughter.
-How these animal welfare issues relate to the Five Freedoms is shown in Table 1. and described below.
+How these animal welfare issues relate to the Five Freedoms is described below.

 Providing adequate food and water to our livestock maintains the health and vigour of our animals.
 Nutrition is a fundamental part of livestock performance and the nutritional requirements of all Paraway livestock are carefully monitored by regular body condition score assessments which are reported to the Board.

 Our animals feed predominantly on the pastures that are produced on the properties.
 Our sheep, breeding cattle and EU cattle are reared without hormone growth promotants.
 When seasonal conditions do not provide adequate feed growth, supplementary feeding is undertaken or sales programs may be accelerated to reduce the stocking rate on the property.

 Water is provided by dams, bores, waterways and tanks and troughs.
 Water availability is monitored regularly by visual inspection and increasingly by telemetry, to enable rapid response to issues, ensuring our livestock are not subject to prolonged periods without water.